Why do we need wraparound services in mental health care treatment?

 Although many of us working in the mental health and/or counselling industry can appreciate the limitations of wraparound services, there are some truly remarkable benefits for the clients and the industry as a whole.

 Let’s consider the relative effectiveness (as well as cost-effectiveness) of having many “heads” working together to resolve issues, all with a common aim of helping to improve the mental health of a shared client with complex needs.
-One study clearly showed the positive after-effects of participation of children in a wraparound program, with increased potential for long-term social inclusion through employment and further education.
+Some studies clearly showed the positive after-effects of participation of children in a wraparound program, with increased potential for long-term social inclusion through employment and further education.

 And secondly, a team approach, which values family and carers as key members, also provides support to non-professionals involved in client care.
 Which in turn provides support and facilitates the treatment approaches of professional team members.